Platoon Leader (film)

-Platoon Leader is a 1988 war film set in the Vietnam War and directed by Aaron Norris; it stars Michael Dudikoff and Michael DeLorenzo and was filmed in South Africa.
+Platoon Leader is a 1988 war film set in the Vietnam War and directed by Aaron Norris (Chuck Norris's brother; this is his only film without his brother in the cast); it stars Michael Dudikoff and Michael DeLorenzo and was filmed in South Africa.
 It is loosely based on James R. McDonough's memoir of the same name.
-It is the only movie directed by Aaron Norris not to star his brother Chuck Norris.

 The film is about a newly commissioned infantry lieutenant who arrives in Vietnam to take over his first platoon.
 He finds he has to prove himself and earn the trust of the enlisted men if he is to lead them.